curateteaching/digitalpedagogy/keywords/annotation.md

 * ![screenshot](images/annotation_commentary_anthology.png)
 * Artifact Type: Assignment
 * Source URL: [http://blog.ayjay.org/uncategorized/assignment-commentary-and-anthology/](http://blog.ayjay.org/uncategorized/assignment-commentary-and-anthology/)
-* Permissions: Author copyright
+* Permissions: Used with permission of author
-* Creator and Affiliation:
+* Creator and Affiliation: Alan Jacobs, Baylor University
 * Tags:

 Like many of the other artifacts collected here, Alan Jacobs' assignment is designed to encourage close reading.
 But Jacobs' explanation of the assignment also invites students to consider both their reading and their writing historically.
 Pointing out that commentary is a *genre*, he questions the cultural assumption that it is "passive" in comparison to the genre most students are asked to master in college: the argumentative essay.
 Jacobs has students compile an anthology of writings in [CommentPress](http://futureofthebook.org/commentpress/), a plugin for the WordPress blogging platform, then comment on these writings collaboratively.
 As he points out, the anthology, too, is a genre, and together the two genres of commentary and anthology represent major traditions of religious reading.